Eliphaz: Third Discourse

 Self justification is the foundation of [sin] rebellion against God.

-The leaders know the scriptures, yet they justify themselves by saying that HWA or their organization allows or teaches this or that; and they will not accept that they could be mistaken; they utterly reject knowledge and understanding from God; and justify that rejection by their traditions.
+Today’s leaders know the scriptures, yet they justify themselves by saying that their organization allows or teaches this or that; and they will not accept that they could be mistaken; they utterly reject knowledge and understanding from God; and justify that rejection by their traditions.

-God has this to say of the shepherds of this generation:
+God has this to say to the shepherds of this generation: